 As part of our commitment to Widening Participation in higher education, we are working with a number of schools in the North East and North of England to offer a series of School Visit Days.
 Each of these days aims to give up to 100 pupils a taste of student life at St Chad’s College at Durham University.

-The day begins at approximately 10:45am with a Welcome and Introduction from our Principal, Dr Margaret Masson, and our Vice-Principal and Senior Tutor, Dr Eleanor Spencer-Regan.
-Then, pupils have a chance to meet some of our current students who will introduce themselves, tell the visitors a little about College life, and lead tours of our College buildings and facilities.
-After a quick packed lunch in our Cassidy Quad, pupils will be taken on an hour-long Durham University Campus Tour by trained Student Ambassadors.
-The Campus Tour will end at one of our lecture theatres where pupils will engage with between 4-6 academics from around the University through a series of 20 minute long ‘mini lectures’, designed to give pupils an experience of large group teaching in the university setting.
-The day ends at approximately 3:30pm.
+The day begins at approximately 10:15 am with a Welcome and Introduction from our Principal, Dr Margaret Masson, and our Vice-Principal, Dr Victoria Brown.
+Then, pupils have a chance to meet some of our current students who will introduce themselves, tell the visitors a little about College life, and lead activities, College tours and a Q & A about University life.
+A hot meal is provided by the College for all of our visitors after which the young people will be taken on walking tour of the University campus.
+The tour will end at one of our lecture theatres where pupils will engage with academics from around the University through a series of 20 minute long ‘mini lectures’, designed to give pupils an experience of large group teaching in the university setting.
+The day ends at approximately 3 pm.

 Matthew Moran, currently studying General Engineering at St Chad’s College, visited with his peers from Huddersfield New College in 2018.
 He says